ifham21/react-demos/README.md

 5. **Props in React** - Understanding and utilizing props.
 6. **Conditional Rendering in React** - Understanding the conditional rendering.
 7. **Styling** - Understanding how styles in React works.
+8. **Button** - Get use of onClick, onCopy and onMouseMove functions.
+9. **State and Hooks** - Understanding state and Hooks, and how to manage and store data.

 These challenges are designed to be interactive and guide you through practical implementations, helping you build a solid foundation in React development.